Rumsey Hall (Shepherdstown, West Virginia)

 The Entler Hotel was the chief venue in Shepherdstown for social events.
 After the Battle of Antietam, three miles away, Shepherdstown became a field hospital for the wounded, with many severely wounded brought to the Entler.
 On December 14, 1898, the Entler received one of the first two telephones installed in Jefferson County.
 Several fires occurred between 1899 and 1912, with a fire in 1910 killing the manager's daughter, who was playing with matches.
 In 1912 a conflagration burned several buildings on the north side of German Street, including the original Entler property.
+Omitted is James M. Tolliver, believed to have been Shepherdstown's first successful black businessman.
+He ran a hotel and ice cream parlor on the corner of German and Princess Streets.
+The original building burned down in 1894, and Tolliver built this structure.
+The Tolliver building's Clio entry says his name appears in town records from 1877-1908, and the town granted him an annual hotel license from 1899-1909.
+His 1917 will left everything to his wife, Hetty.

 The hotel closed in 1917 and in 1921 it was sold to the State of West Virginia and became the first men's dormitory at Shepherd College, at which time its name was changed to Rumsey Hall.
 In the 1950s the building was used as faculty apartments, then as storage.

 The Town of Shepherdstown bought the Entler from the State in 1978 after a bill was passed by the West Virginia Legislature that mandated that Shepherd College sell the building to the Town after a campaign to prevent the building's demolition, and began restoration work in 1982.
 The college was going to demolish the building and turn the property into a parking lot.
 The bill was sponsored by Delegates Clarence E Martin, III and Joseph Caudle.
 It is now used to house the Historic Shepherdstown Museum, office space for non-profit groups and for town meetings.